 Similarly, for averting Cross-Site Scripting attacks, you can use both Input Validation with the help of regular expressions and other techniques, as well as a technique called Output Encoding.
 In the latter case, your system will encode all the user-provided inputs so that they are not interpreted as JavaScript or HTML code.
 It should also be mentioned that reliable protection against SQL injections and Cross-Site Scripting (XSS) can also be provided by Wall Application Firewalls (WAFs).

-Conduct Regular Security Audits, Vulnerability Assessments, And Penetration Testing
+Conduct Regular Security Audits, Vulnerability Assessments, Penetration Testing, and Use Fraud Detection Tools

 To keep your system efficient at all times and rule out security breaches, you must conduct payment gateway security testing, security audits and vulnerability assessments on a regular basis.
 One should also pay most close attention to Penetration Testing that is, incidentally, mandated by PCI DSS: according to the PCI DSS regulation, this kind of testing is to be conducted at least once in 12 months.